Lucius O'Brien, 13th Baron Inchiquin: Biography

 He again contested Clare in 1847, topping the poll and ousting Cornelius O'Brien.
-In 1848, he published a book, Ireland in 1848: the late famine and the Poor Laws.
-During the same year, his brother William Smith O'Brien, a Liberal, led an abortive rebellion and narrowly escaped hanging.
+In 1848, he published a book, Ireland in 1848: The Late Famine and the Poor Laws.
+That same year, his brother William Smith O'Brien, a Liberal, led an abortive rebellion and narrowly escaped hanging.
 O'Brien did not contest Clare in 1852.

-In 1855, he inherited the title of Baron Inchiquin from his ninth cousin, the last Marquess of Thomond, and was confirmed in this right by the Lord's Committee of Privileges in 1862.
-He was elected a representative peer for Ireland in 1863.
+In 1855, he inherited the title of Baron Inchiquin from his ninth cousin, the last Marquess of Thomond, and was confirmed in this right by the Lords Committee of Privileges in 1862.
+He was elected as an Irish representative peer in 1863.
 He died in 1872 at Dromoland and was succeeded by his son Edward O'Brien, 14th Baron Inchiquin.

 Family

-O'Brien married Mary, daughter of William FitzGerald of Adelphi and Corofin, and together they had the following children;
+O'Brien married in 1837 Mary FitzGerald, daughter of William FitzGerald of Adelphi and Corofin, and together they had six children: